Narcissistic Abuse Reaches Worldwide Epidemic Proportions

 Deeply in pain from all they have endured they seek help and solace from licensed professionals such psychologists, psychiatrists, and social workers, believing that these “professionals” know how to help them—at the very least validate their experiences.
 In most cases this assumption proves false and disheartening.

 Clinically trained therapists who are not out of the box thinkers typically do not recognize narcissistic victim syndrome when they see it.
 They do not learn about it in school, and there is no diagnosis for it in the DSM-V, the book they rely on to diagnose mental illness.
-They are trained to recognize the individual components of narcissistic abuse syndrome such as depression, anger, anxiety, PTSD, fear, phobias, weight issues and eating disorders, and relationship conflicts.
+They are trained to recognize the individual components of narcissistic abuse syndrome such as depression, anger, anxiety, PTSD (Complex), fear, phobias, weight issues and eating disorders, and relationship conflicts.
 It can take years of therapy to work through each of these symptoms individually; therapy that will never address the core issue and is therefore a waste of time and money.

 In therapy, narcissistic abuse victims are often asked to recognize their part in the problems they are having when in fact they have no part in it.
 This treatment only makes the abuse sufferer feel more confused and more guilt ridden.